EBiCS/EBiCS_motor_FOC/README.md

 Start the IDE and install egit from the eclipse marketplace (Help --> Eclipse Marketplace...)
 Import this repo from github (File --> Import --> git --> Projects from git)

 Edit the file config.h (in the folder Core/Inc) according to your wishes.
-The default settings should work out of the box, so only change if needed.
+Working settings for the original M365 are in the comments, so use them to have a proven start setting.

 Click on "Build" (The icon with the hammer)